Spend a long weekend in Jersey visiting the breathtaking locations you’ve seen across both series of Bergerac.

 1

-Jump in the car and step onto set.
-Let your curiosity take you through Jersey’s winding green lanes, where you’ll discover fields of Jersey cows, breath taking views, and the island’s charming, country roads.
+Let your curiosity take you through Jersey’s winding green lanes, where you’ll discover fields of Jersey cows, breathtaking views, and the island’s charming country roads.

-End up at Bouley Bay – the spot where we find out who took baby Lily (cue dramatic music).
-Here you can dive underwater and try your hand at scuba diving or snorkelling or just jump in for an invigorating sea swim – it’s a popular spot with local swim groups.
-If you prefer to stay firmly on dry land, take a walk along the island’s dramatic northern coastal path.
+End up at Bouley Bay, the spot where we find out who took baby Lily (cue dramatic music).
+Here you can try your hand at scuba diving or snorkelling, or just enjoy an invigorating sea swim.
+It’s a popular spot with local swim groups.
+If you’d prefer to stay firmly on dry land, simply take a walk along the island’s dramatic northern coastal path.
 Come rain or shine, it’s an unmissable experience.

 2

-Whilst you’re up north, stop into one of Jersey’s northern parish pubs like St. Mary’s Country Inn, Les Fontaines Tavern or Trinity Arms.
-Grab a coffee, chat with the locals, or stick around for a classic pub dinner.
-You never know what kind of mystery you’ll uncover over a local ale!
+While you’re up north, stop into one of Jersey’s northern parish pubs like St. Mary’s Country Inn, Les Fontaines Tavern or Trinity Arms.
+Grab a drink, chat with the locals, or stick around for a classic pub dinner.
+You never know what kind of mystery you’ll uncover over a local ale.

 Day 3